IzziCooki/VoidStar/README.md

 **DELETE** - /api/v1/tasks/delete/{task-id}
 <br>

 Delete a certain task, by its task ID.
-The task is moved to a deleted database, but being hashed.
+The task is moved to a deleted database, but hashed first.
 If a user wants to restore a task, it is moved back to the main Database.
 After a certain period, the task will be fully dropped.

 #### Request Parameters